If you've experienced depression after intercourse, you aren't alone.

 According to a study published in the International Journal of Sexual Health, one in three of more than 200 young women surveyed have experienced "post-coital dysphoria" or "post-sex blues" following intercourse — even satisfactory intercourse.

 One would assume that following great sex, we're all left feeling spent, relaxed, rested and satiated.
 On the contrary, some of us feel great distress, want to curl up in a ball and cry for no apparent reason.
-Because there is very little research surrounding this condition, it's not easy to explain, and it's challenging to diagnose.
+Because there's very little research surrounding this condition, it's not easy to explain, and it's challenging to diagnose.

-If you've had sex "on the rebound," or with an ex-boyfriend, or ex-partner that you swore you'd never go back to, you wouldn't need any clinical research to explain why you might feel depressed.
+If you've had sex "on the rebound" or with an ex-boyfriend/ex-partner you swore you'd never go back to, you wouldn't need any clinical research to explain why you might feel depressed.
 It's almost understandable in cases where great sex with the wrong partner could cause "post-sex blues."

 In many cases for women, having sex is associated with partnership, expression of love and care, physical desire, exclusivity and intimacy in a healthy relationship.
 If any of these are lacking or missing, leading up to or during the sexual experience the outcome (or "post-sex" results) are feelings of regret, anxiety, restlessness and the "What did I just do?" feeling.